 A while ago, we introduced the ability to take snapshots of a drive.
 This is a very handy feature that allows you to quickly and efficiently save drive states even on live systems.

-Thanks to ZFS, snapshots will only consume the delta between the current state and where the snapshot was taken.
+Thanks to ZFS, automatic snapshots will only consume the delta between the current state and where the snapshot was taken.
 This means that if your original drive was 15GB and only 1MB of data has changed between the snapshot and the current state, the size of the snapshot would be 1MB.
 If you write another megabyte to the disk, the snapshot will grow by another megabyte.

 Another beauty of this system is that any snapshot can be promoted (cloned) into a full disk drive.
 This means that you can create an independent copy that can be mounted on a server potentially on a different storage system entirely.
 As such, this forms the foundation for a storage management strategy (depending on your workload).